wayneeseguin/graft/doc/array-merging.md

   ...
 ```

-This makes is possible to tell Spruce to do modifications based on the name and its position in the array.
+This makes is possible to tell graft to do modifications based on the name and its position in the array.
 A modification can be the addition of new configuration fragments (called merging), or the addition of new array entries itself relative to an existing entry.

-- `(( merge ))` - The merge operator tells Spruce that the following array entries should be merged with the existing ones based on their name using `name` as the identifier key name.
-This is the Spruce default behavior for arrays if nothing is specified at all.
+- `(( merge ))` - The merge operator tells graft that the following array entries should be merged with the existing ones based on their name using `name` as the identifier key name.
+This is the graft default behavior for arrays if nothing is specified at all.
 The operator can therefore be omitted.
 Again, based on the given example:
   ```yml
   list:
   - name: consul
     instances: 2
     resource_pool: special-pool
   ```
-  This will tell Spruce to look for an already existing array entry named `consul`.
+  This will tell graft to look for an already existing array entry named `consul`.
 The existing array entry will then be extended with the provided configuration fragments.
 If they are already defined, the new values overrules the old one.
 New key/values will be simply added.
   If no array entry under that name can be found in the existing array, then the new array entry will simply be added to the current list at the end of the existing array.

 - `(( merge ... ))` - If you want to merge arrays that do not use `name` as the identifier key name, you have to specify the identifier key name explicitly.
-For example, you can use `(( merge on id ))` to tell Spruce to merge the new array entries using `id` as the identifier key name.
+For example, you can use `(( merge on id ))` to tell graft to merge the new array entries using `id` as the identifier key name.
   ```yml
   components:
   - (( merge on id ))